datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 Analysis to this point suggests some strong candidate variables for predicting a state's firearm suicide rate, several of which correlate with each other.
 These include region, gun ownership rates, the level of gun law restrictions and population density.

 During the machine learning phase of the project, an effort will be made to focus more closely on regional distinctions.
-The analysis will also shift from the simple total number of laws to explore specific law categories and perhaps even individual laws.
+The analysis will also shift from the simple total number of laws to explore specific law categories and even individual laws.

-The goal of this analysis is to explore firearm suicide; however, preliminary findings suggest that many of the candidate variables are reasonably strong predictors of overall suicide levels as well.
-This is to be expected as the FSR represents around half of the overall suicide rate.
-But it would be interesting to explore how specific classes of gun legislation or other actions might effectively reduce the overall rate, especially in states with disproprtionately high FSR levels.

-Another area of interest raised is the disparity between suicide rates in the Mountain and Great Plains subregions, both of which are characterized by similarly low population densities.
-Additionally sharp differences between neighboring states, Indiana and Illinois for example, present opportunities for more focused investigation of states with similar population profiles.

 Machine Learning Plan
 ---------------------